 We offer two distinct worship offerings on Sunday at 8:00am and 10:30am.
 Here is what you can expect at each one of our Sunday services:

 A classic Episcopal service that lasts about one hour.
 The music is traditional (mostly hymns from our hymnal), the preaching is biblical and practical, and the service is fairly simple and straightforward.
 Some who attend this service have grown up in the Episcopal tradition, while others come from various other church backgrounds.
 Eucharist (also known as Communion or the Lord’s Supper) is offered and the service is highly participatory.

 A blended Episcopal service that lasts about 85-90 minutes.
-The music is a mix of traditional (led by the organ) and contemporary (led by a worship team with piano, keyboard, percussion and guitars), the preaching is biblical and practical, and the service is projected on a large overhead screen so it’s easy to follow along and participate.
+The music is a mix of traditional (led by the organ) and modern (led by modern musicians with piano, keyboard, percussion and guitars), the preaching is biblical and practical, and the service is projected on a large overhead screen so it’s easy to follow along and participate.
 Some who attend this service have gone to church for a long time, while others are new Christians; some who attend might even consider themselves skeptics or say that they are still wrestling with the claims of Christ.
 Eucharist (also known as Communion or the Lord’s Supper) is offered and the service is highly participatory.